flrneee/WD-FSAMANIEGO-FINALS/readme.md

 Guiding Question:
 - What is the project
-  -   A website for Chill top bar around Metro Manila.
+  -   A website for Chill top bar, it is a famous restobar in the Philippines.
+The website shows different information such as branch locations, booking a schedule, events, and their new products.
 - Whats the purpose
-  - To know the location, products, current events, and to book a schedule.
+  - The purpose of the website is to provide information about different locations around Metro Manila, and to book a schedule for the future events, and/or to the said branches.
+This adds interactivity to the customers.
+And lastly, the website also provides information about their seasonal products which are christmas themed drinks.
 - What are key components
-  - to book a reservation to chill top branches.
+  - The key component of the website is to easily navigate the information in the website.
+It is also aesthetically pleasing and shows the company's theme.
 - What technology used and how it is used
   - Bootstrap and css is used for this html code.
-Bootstrap is used for the navbar and carousel images while the css is used to design the whole website.
+Bootstrap is used for the navbar and carousel images which makes the website responsive.
+CSS, on the other hand, is used to add design to make it aesthetically pleasing including fonts, spacing, containers, colors, and background design.

 ### Key Components
 <!-- TODO: List of Key Components -->